Fabian-Umeh/carbon_emission_prediction_and_forecast/README.md

 ## [CO2_Phase_2.ipynb](./CO2_Phase_2.ipynb)
 ### Summary
-Details are not available, but it is presumed that this notebook delves into the visualization and exploration of the cleaned data.
+This notebook delves into the visualization and exploration of the cleaned data.

 #### Highlights
 - **General Description**: Assumed to focus on data visualization and exploration.